 ⚙️ Step-by-Step Instructions

-Step 1: Create a Webhook in n8n
+Step 1: Create a Parseur node in n8n

-Log into your n8n instance.
+Log in to your n8n instance.

 Step 3: Test the Integration